Lorandil/ATTiny85-optimization-guide/README.md

 * Check the use of global structures - using the local heap can be expensive :(

-* Use a default branch on all `switch`-statements!
+* Use a `default:` label on all `switch`-statements (if possible)!
-  Even if all the sensible `case`s are coded, the compiler doesn't know that other values won't happen.
+  Even if all the sensible `case`s are coded, the compiler doesn't know that other values won't happen (but perhaps you do!).
   Marking one of the existing cases as `default` enables the compiler to map all unhandled values to this case, which will save code:
   ```javascript